Cluster sizes in subcritical soft Boolean models

-The ergodicity entailed in the model ensures that the existence of an infinite connected component is a \(0\)-\(1\)-event and any existing infinite connecting component is unique~\cite{BurtonKeane89,JacobMoerters2017}.
-We call \((0,\beta_c)\) the \emph{subcritical phase} and \((\beta_c,\infty)\) the \emph{supercritical phase}.
-Once the two phases are identified one aims for more detailed results about the behaviour of the graph within each of those phases.
-This article is devoted to the analysis of the tail distribution of the Euclidean diameter as well as the number of points of the typical connected component in the \emph{soft Boolean model} in the subcritical regime.
-This random graph was recently introduced in~\cite{GGM22} as a model that interpolates between the \emph{(Poisson) Boolean model} and the \emph{long-range random connection model}, arguably the two most studied models in the continuum-percolation literature.
-For the diameter of the typical cluster in the soft Boolean model we identify the decay exponent for the whole parameter regime where a subcritical phase exists and find a sharp criterion when the long-range effects, or the radii, or the combination of both determine the decay.
-For the number of points in the typical cluster we derive complementary results, at least in parts of the parameter regime, that show a strong qualitative difference to the behaviour of the diameter.
+The ergodicity entailed in the model ensures that the existence of an infinite connected component is a \(0\)-\(1\)-event and any existing infinite connecting component is unique~\cite{BurtonKeane89,JacobMoerters2017,chebuninLast2025}. {If they exist,} we call \((0,\beta_c)\) the \emph{subcritical phase} and \((\beta_c,\infty)\) the \emph{supercritical phase}. {For many models the existence of these phases has been shown, and one aims for more detailed results about the behaviour of the graph within each of those phases as a next step to gain a deeper structural understanding of the model.}